tototomate123/tuwunel/docs/troubleshooting.md

 service, especially on Matrix.
 Many servers also strangely have broken DNSSEC setups and will result in non-functional federation.

-conduwuit cannot provide a "works-for-everyone" Unbound DNS setup guide, but the [official Unbound tuning guide][unbound-tuning] and the [Unbound Arch Linux wiki page][unbound-arch] may be of interest.
+Tuwunel cannot provide a "works-for-everyone" Unbound DNS setup guide, but the [official Unbound tuning guide][unbound-tuning] and the [Unbound Arch Linux wiki page][unbound-arch] may be of interest.
 Disabling DNSSEC on Unbound is commenting out trust-anchors config options and removing the `validator` module.